Nelligen Bridge Replacement

 - Relocation of the existing bus stop and installation of a new shelter

-- The project will improve safety for motorists, pedestrians and cyclists by providing an improved curve on the eastern side of the bridge, wider lanes and shoulders and safety barriers between the road and footpath
+- The project improves safety for motorists, pedestrians and cyclists by providing an improved curve on the eastern side of the bridge, wider lanes and shoulders and safety barriers between the road and footpath

-- A new bridge will provide a safe and reliable crossing over the Clyde River and will be built with a 100 year bridge design life
+- The new bridge provides a safe and reliable crossing over the Clyde River and has been built with a 100 year bridge design life

 - The project will provide better and more reliable trips for people, business and freight particularly for those travelling on the Kings Highway between Batemans Bay and Canberra

 - The project will also improve urban design and access around the river’s foreshore with a new community space and viewing area to be built on the western abutment of the existing bridge

 Frequently asked questions

 - How will I access the town centre during construction?

 The new bridge improves access between ACT / Queanbeyan, Nelligen and the wider Eurobodalla region.
 It also improves safety for motorists and improve intersections between the Kings Highway and local roads within Nelligen.

 The new bridge has been built to provide greater safety benefits to both motorists and pedestrians and to replace the existing bridge which is experiencing some damage to underwater members.